-The form for requesting a CA/N check available on the Cabinet for Health and Family Services website.
+The form for requesting a CA/N check is available on the Cabinet for Health and Family Services website.

 Confidentiality

 In certain circumstances employees will receive confidential information regarding students’ or employees’ medical, educational or court records.
 Employees are required to keep student and personnel information in the strictest confidence and are legally prohibited from passing confidential information along to any unauthorized individual.
 Employees with whom juvenile court information is shared as permitted by law shall be asked to sign a statement indicating they understand the information is to be held in strictest confidence.